 Velen’s Future Sight.
 Strong in all aspects.
 Combines a heavy helping of secondary stats with a powerful on-use effect.

-- The on-use often makes up 5-7% of our total healing.
-This only includes the overheal redistribution making it very powerful.
+- The on-use often makes up 5-7% of our total healing, and the overheal re-distribution is great for us.

-- The cooldown is a little awkward for us.
+- The cooldown is a little awkward at 1:15.
 Pairing the on-use with Essence of G’Hanir is often our best choice since Tranquility heals for enough as-is and Essence lines up best cooldown-wise.

 - Mythic+: Top tier.
 The strong passive stats make Velens fantastic for both healing and Catweaving and the redistribution on-use is incredibly versatile.

 Aman’Thul’s Wisdom.
 Insane Synergy with the T19 four piece bonus.
-Nerfs coming in 7.2.5.
+The 7.2.5 nerfs don’t knock it down too far while we’re still wearing T19.

 - Changed in 7.2 to proc whenever rejuvenation heals the target at 100% health.

 - Aman’Thul’s should be a situational legendary that excels on fights with periods of no damage between bursts however it’s currently a top 2 legendary on every fight due to its synergy with the T19 four piece bonus.
 There’s some math on the interaction here.
-It will likely return to its situational state in Tomb as it will struggle to compete with the loss of T19 while trying to compete with the ability to wear two tier sets at once.
+It will fall off heavily when we are no longer wearing T19.

 - Mythic+: Mid-low tier.
 Not really necessary in Mythic+ since blanketing the party in rejuvenations is no issue if required and most pulls don’t require a blanket in the first place.